ericdscott/ClojureCookbook/CONTRIBUTING.md

 issue dedicated to the change you are looking to implement, and use the issue's messaging utility to discuss it in advance.

-The preferred sequence of events would be:
-- A draft of documentation relating to the change (in the issue)
-- Sketches of the pertinent test(s) (in the issue)
-- The actual PR, which would include finalized versions of the two points above.

 ## Code of conduct

 Be nice.